danklotz/openNotes/micro-reviews.md

 - [Swiss Army Man](https://www.imdb.com/title/tt4034354/?ref_=nm_knf_t_2).
 Quite good if you can sustain the weirdness.
 In some sense a parody of many indie movie conventions, but a bit too over the top at times.

 - **T**
+- [Taxi](https://www.imdb.com/title/tt0152930/?ref_=nm_flmg_t_82_act).
+One of the action comedies that [Luc Besson](https://www.imdb.com/name/nm0000108/?ref_=tt_ov_wr) championed to build up the French action cinema (I thin?).
+The movie is funny and light hearted.
+Good candy to waste your time with.
+- [Taxi 2](https://www.imdb.com/title/tt0183869/?ref_=nm_flmg_t_75_act).
+I have nothing to add to this one.
+It is the same as Taxi.
+I wonder if this and all the other seuqels where necessary, but I will not complain.
 - [Ted](https://www.imdb.com/title/tt1637725/?ref_=tt_tpks_tt_i_12_pd_detail_2_pbr_ic).
 I do not understand people who like this kind of movie/humor.
 - [To Rome With Love](https://www.imdb.com/title/tt1859650/?ref_=nm_flmg_dr_9).
 Very enjoyable movie, but for me somehow overshadowed by Midnight in Paris.
 - [The Transporter](https://www.imdb.com/title/tt0293662/?ref_=tt_sims_tt).
 Great action movie which --- in my eyes --- cemented the prototype of a Jason Statham role.